sandond77/bamazon/README.md

 ## Manager Role
-The second half of this video provides a tutorial of the customer role. https://youtu.be/xlvHJC_18wI?t=43
+The second half of this video provides a tutorial of the manager role. https://youtu.be/xlvHJC_18wI?t=43

 Upon start up of the bamazonManger.js file, users are presented with set of menu options: